 Emily Soothill

 Emily Soothill is a partner in our Bristol office specialising in public law and human rights.
 She joined the firm as a solicitor in 2017 and is ranked for civil liberties and human rights in the Chambers and Partners legal directory.
-She has been recognised as being “really effective, strategic and very forensic” and “someone who is very emotionally intelligent, and clients love her.”
+She has been recognised as being “really effective, strategic and very forensic” and “super bright, empathetic and thoughtful”.

 Expertise